iziamtso/P3D/README.md

 P3D comes with a few pretrained models.
 Models can be found in TF_Models folder with __".pb"__ tensorflow file extension.
 To use a model, click on _classify_ button (button icon at the top) on the left menu, controls panel on the lower right should appear.
 In the controls panel click __Browse__ button to provide a path to __".pb"__ file and then click __Run Classification__.
-For details on why FPFH was selected, what parameters were used for training please refer to our publication [_Machine Learning Approaches to Improve Three Basic Plant Phenotyping Tasks Using Three-Dimensional Point Clouds_](http://www.plantphysiol.org/content/181/4/1425).
+For details on why FPFH was selected, what parameters were used for training please refer to our publication (See link below).

 <h3> <img src="./imgs/lamina_segement_border.png"> Lamina counting and segmentation</h3>